brodock/wordpress-wplistcal/readme.txt

 = What happens to my events when I deactivate the plugin? =

-On deactivation, __the events table is dropped__, so if you want to save your event data, back up the table before deactivating the plugin.
+<s>On deactivation, __the events table is dropped__, so if you want to save your event data, back up the table before deactivating the plugin.</s>

+As of 1.0.6, deactivating the plugin has no effect on your data.
+When upgrading to 1.0.6, DO NOT deactivate the plugin until you have uploaded the new version of `wplistcal.php`

 = Why is WPListCal different from other Wordpress calendar plugins? =